-The bill also provides the director general with the power to form an SES unit in response to population growth or identified local hazards, not just on receipt of an application.
-This will provide the service with a greater degree of flexibility in responding to local needs.
-At the other end of the spectrum, the New South Wales SES can also be called upon to assist communities in other States and Territories-notably Queensland, Victoria and the Australian Capital Territory-to respond to emergencies, particularly major storms.
-Indeed, the SES Act allows the director general to make arrangements for interstate co-operation in such emergencies.
-However, this provision contains a practical limitation, in that these co-operative arrangements can be made only with agencies that manage and control SES units in the other States and Territories.
+The bill also provides the Director General with the power to form an SES Unit in response to population growth or identified local hazards, not just on receipt of an application.
+This will provide the Service with a greater degree of flexibility in responding to local needs.
+At the other end of the spectrum, the NSW SES can also be called upon to assist communities in other States and Territories - notably Queensland, Victoria and the ACT - to respond to emergencies, particularly major storms.
+Indeed, the SES Act allows the Director General to make arrangements for inter-State cooperation in such emergencies.
+However, this provision contains a practical limitation, in that these cooperative arrangements can only be made with agencies that manage and control SES units in the other States and Territories.
 While the SES exists in most other jurisdictions, it does not in others, such as the Jervis Bay Territory and Norfolk Island.
-In this regard, these amendments allow the SES to enter co-operative arrangements with agencies in such territories without their own SES.
-The bill also contains a range of housekeeping amendments, including the removal of the antiquated term "tempest" from the Act and elevating the provisions on the granting, suspension and withdrawal of SES membership and the procedures for recording donations to SES units from the regulation to the Act.
+In this regard, these amendments allow the SES to enter cooperative arrangements in such territories without their own SES.

+The bill also contains a range of housekeeping amendments, including the removal of the antiquated term "tempest" from the Act and elevating the provisions on the granting, suspension and withdrawal of SES membership and the procedures for recording donations to SES Units from the Regulation to the Act.
 The bill also includes appropriate saving provisions.
 These amendments present a practical series of reforms to support incremental changes and evolving operational arrangements that have been put in place as the SES has grown and developed.

-They have the support of the Volunteer SES Association, the peak body representing the SES volunteers, and the Local Government and Shires Associations have expressed no objection.
-I congratulate the SES on its achievement of 50 years service to the community of this State.
-I wish its members well for their safety as they work to protect communities across New South Wales now and through the coming summer storm season.
+They have the support of the Volunteer SES Association, the peak body representing the SES volunteers and the Local Government and Shires Associations have expressed no objection.
+I would like to take this opportunity to congratulate the SES on its achievement of 50 years' service to the community of this State and to wish its members well for their safety as they work to protect communities across NSW now and through the coming summer storm season.
 I commend the bill to the House.